-Bookstart is a national programme which supports and encourages parents to read with their children from an early age.
+Bookstart is a national programme by BookTrust, which supports and encourages parents to read with their children from an early age.
 Research shows that children who receive Bookstart packs are more likely to regard reading as their favourite activity.

 Bookstart Baby Pack

 Baby packs are usually handed out by health visitors when your child is about eight months old during a check up at the clinic.
 If your child didn't receive a pack you can pick one up from your local library.